 Currently being used by many Australian universities in their pre-service teacher training, the classic ACTF documentary First Day (1995) is an invaluable transition resource for early years teachers.
 The film follows 11 young Australians and their families as they prepare for and experience their first day of primary school.
 This encourages teachers to reflect on the ways in which different family cultures and contexts prepare children for their schooling.
 First Day (1995) is available to purchase through the ACTF Shop, and can also be streamed through Kanopy.

 Year 6 to Year 7

-Little Lunch: The Nightmare Before Graduation explores the mixed feelings students face when their primary schooling draws to a close.
+Little Lunch: The Nightmare Before Graduation explores the missed feelings students face when their primary schooling draws to a close.
 When this episode won the 2017 NHK Japan Prize for primary-aged students, judge Brett Pierce described it as ‘practically perfect’:

 Stocked with interesting characters and edited with perfect comic timing, this is the story of an ensemble of kids who are struggling with the seismic move from [primary] school to high school.

 The beauty of this program is that inside of this relatively benign narrative set-up – planning a graduation party – are beautifully rendered stories about social and academic insecurity that are at the core of many pre-teens’ lives.

 In the end, common values, overcoming differences, and selflessness rule the day, but in ways that never break stride from the comic, breathless pace of this world that is infused by pre-teen hormones.
 The match of educational content to narrative format has rarely been so beautifully executed.